astroprofsmith/intromodern.github.io/_sources/c10force.md

 $dt_0$ is a scalar, then $[K4]$ is also a proper 4-vector.
 The letter K is in the 4-force to make it easier to distinguish between it and the vector force used by Newton.
-This form of the force is often called the Minkowski Force in honor of H. Minkowski who introduced the 4-vector notation in the early 1900s.
+This form of the force is often called the Minkowski Force in honor of H. Minkowski, who introduced the 4-vector notation in the early 1900s.

 Using the definition of the momentum 4-vector in terms of the